The Best Restaurants in Queen Village

 Tattooed Mom

-One of the most beloved dives a city with so many beloved dives, with the added bonus of very good bar food with a surprisingly large number of vegan options.
+One of the most beloved dives in a city with so many beloved dives, with the added bonus of very good bar food and a surprisingly large number of vegan options.
 Cocktail and beer drinkers alike will find plenty to love on their drink menu.
 530 South Street.

 Marrakesh

 Marrakesh is the answer for almost every group-dining conundrum.
 For around $25 per person, you’ll get a three-course Moroccan meal, served in a cozy, couch-filled room.
-The menu includes a vegetable platter with tender eggplant, cucumber and pepper salad, and spiced carrots, plus your choice of chicken or lamb and beef.
+The menu includes a vegetable platter with tender eggplant, cucumber and pepper salad, and spiced carrots, plus your choice of chicken, lamb, and beef, or a vegetarian platter.
 On weekends, there’s usually a belly dancer, which may or may not be a perk depending on the energy of your group meal.
 517 South Leithgow Street.

 Cry Baby Pasta

 Cry Baby is an ideal neighborhood Italian restaurant.
-They serve sub-$20 plates of homemade pastas.
-There’s a great wine program and an extensive amaro menu (including flights).
+They serve $20 plates of homemade pasta.
+There’s a great wine program and amaro-based cocktails.
 Plus, you can usually get a table.
 It’s the type of place we go for a last-minute weeknight dinner with friends or a casual Sunday night date.
 627 South 3rd Street.

 A single room off of South Street with a sushi bar and two or three chefs doling out pieces of Japanese barracuda and firefly squid.
-There are two menu options available here: a $98 tasting that comes with 10 pieces of nigiri plus some appetizers and a handroll, and an $148 tasting that throws in a sashimi plate, a few extra pieces, an uni bowl, and dessert.
-Sakana’s price point, BYOB policy, and high quality of fish makes it particularly useful for a special date night, especially because the place stays calm and it’s not super hard to get in.
+The $178 tasting comes with 12 pieces of nigiri plus some appetizers, soup, a handroll, and ice cream.
+It’s a good date night spot, especially because the place stays calm and it’s not super hard to get in.
 616 South 2nd Street.

 Square Pie

-Square Pie owner Gene Giuffi’s thick-crust, Sicilian pies have delighted us since 2015, when we called it the best new pizza in Philly.
+Owner Gene Giuffi’s thick-crust Sicilian pies have delighted us since 2015, when we called it the best new pizza in Philly.
 Since then it has held steady as a stalwart for all square pizza needs, even as the style has become more popular in the city.
 801 East Passyunk Avenue.

 New Wave Cafe

-Open from 10 a.m. to 2 a.m., New Wave Cafe is part cafe, part restaurant, part bar.
+Open from morning until 2 a.m., New Wave Cafe is part cafe, part restaurant, and part bar.
 With 20 taps, perfect bar snacks, a great brunch, and several TVs for watching the game, it checks all the boxes of a friendly, neighborhood hang.
 784 South 3rd Street.